 7 Powerful Benefits of B12 Shots you Probably Didn’t Know

-Whether your realize it or not B12 is a critical vitamin involved in very important processes in your body like energy production and metabolism.
+Whether you realize it or not, B12 is a critical vitamin involved in very important processes in your body like energy production and metabolism.

-It's currently estimated that as many as 50% of people in the US have B12 deficiency or sub optimal B12 levels in their body.
+It's currently estimated that as many as 50% of people in the US have B12 deficiency or suboptimal B12 (1) levels in their body.

 It's no wonder that many patients who use B12 shots experience many benefits that range from increased energy to weight loss and even better sleeping patterns.

 In this post I am going to walk you through just some of the benefits that you might experience while using vitamin B12 shots:

 #1.
 Increases your energy levels & fights fatigue

 One of the most common symptoms of B12 deficiency is increased fatigue or lack of energy levels.